 The chart below illustrates the dramatically different financial outcomes that result from different methods—”relative-time”, “bright line”, or an intermediate method—of dividing a MA state pension.
 The differences all hinge on whether you use the divorce date or the retirement date for the three factors that go into the pension benefit calculation.
 MA state law allows either.

-Massachusetts state pensions are calculated from three factors: age, years of service, and high-3 (or 5) year average salary.
+Massachusetts state pensions (Groups 1, 2, and 4) are calculated from three factors: age, years of service, and high-3 (or 5) year average salary.
 If you use age, years of service, and average salary from the divorce date—the bright line method—the factor numbers are all low and they generate a low pension benefit to be shared.
+(Note that for Group 3, State Police, there are only two factors: years of service and average salary from 12 months immediately prior to retirement.)

 Many people use the term “frozen” to describe factors that are fixed, or frozen, at the time of divorce.
 The bright line method freezes all three factors at the divorce date.